Feyn Documentation

 interactive_activation_flow(best, train)

-behaves outside the domain it has been trained on.
+As with all models one should be very careful when they investigate how the Model behaves outside the domain it has been trained on.
 This could given unusual and unexpected results which would need further investigation.

 This tool is only for IPython kernels.
-This requires installing ipywidgets
+This requires installing ipywidgets and enabling the extension in jupyter notebook:

 $ jupyter nbextension enable --py widgetsnbextension

-or in jupyter lab
+or in jupyter lab:

 $ jupyter labextension install @jupyter-widgets/jupyterlab-manager

-plot_flow
+Parameters of plot_flow

-Parameters of data
+data

 This should be the data the model has trained on.